kashishshah07/xbee_c_library/README.md

 ### Creating the XBee LR Instance

-To create an instance of the XBee LR class, you need to pass the hardware and command tables to the `XBeeLR_Create` function:
+To create an instance of the XBee LR class, you need to pass the hardware and command tables to the `XBeeLRCreate` function:

 ```c
 #include "xbee_lr.h"